Spectral Clustering with Likelihood Refinement for High-dimensional Latent Class Recovery: Introduction

 In this paper, we consider a different approach related to spectral clustering, which leverages the intrinsic approximate low-rank structure of the data matrix and is computationally efficient.
 In psychometrics and related fields, the common heuristic practice for spectral clustering is to first construct a similarity matrix among individuals or items, apply eigenvalue decomposition to it, and then perform K-means clustering of the eigenspace embeddings \citep{von2007tutorial, chen2017exploratory}.
 More recently, \citet{chen2019exploratory} directly performs the singular value decomposition (SVD) on a regularized version of the data matrix itself.
 Similar ideas have also been developed for nonlinear item factor analysis \citep{zhang2020notesvd} and the grade-of-membership model \citep{chen2024sgom}.

 We next explain our idea of directly adapting the SVD to perform spectral clustering for binary-response LCMs.
 We collect the binary responses in an $N\times J$ matrix $\bR$ with binary entries, then under the typical LCM assumption, the $\bR$ can be written as as $\bR=\EE[\bR]+\bE$, where $\EE[\bR]$ is the low-rank ``signal'' matrix due to the existence of $K$ latent classes, and $\bE$ is a mean-zero ``noise'' matrix.
-Denote by $\hat\bU\hat\bSigma\hat\bV^\top$ the truncated rank-$K$ SVD of $\bR$, then $\bR\approx \hat\bU\hat\bSigma\hat\bV^\top$ approximate captures the ``signal'' part.
+Denote by $\hat\bU\hat\bSigma\hat\bV^\top$ the truncated rank-$K$ SVD of $\bR$, then $\bR\approx \hat\bU\hat\bSigma\hat\bV^\top$ approximately captures the ``signal'' part.
 In particular, we first extract $\hat\bU$, the leading $K$ left singular vectors of the data matrix to perform dimensionality reduction.
 Then we apply K-means clustering algorithm on the $N$ rows of $\hat\bU\hat\bSigma$, the left singular vectors weighted by their corresponding singular values $\hat\bSigma$, to obtain the latent class label estimates.
-While variants of this simple yet efficient algorithm has attracted significant attention in network analysis \citep{zhang2023fundamental} and sub-Gaussian mixture models \citep{zhang2022leave}, it has not been widely explored or studied in the context of LCMs.
-The only exception is \cite{lyu2025degree}, which extended spectral clustering to LCMs with individual-level degree heterogeneity and showed that spectral methods can lead to exact recovery of the latent class labels in certain regime.
+While variants of this simple yet efficient algorithm have attracted significant attention in network analysis \citep{zhang2023fundamental} and sub-Gaussian mixture models \citep{zhang2022leave}, it has not been widely explored or studied in the context of LCMs.
+The only exception is the recent work \cite{lyu2025degree}, which extended spectral clustering to LCMs with individual-level degree heterogeneity and showed that spectral methods can lead to exact recovery of the latent class labels in certain regime.
 However, whether the spectral method gives an optimal way for estimating latent class labels in LCMs remains unknown.
 In this paper, we resolve this question by proposing a novel two-stage method: \begin{enumerate} \item \emph{First step:} Obtain initial latent class labels of individuals via the SVD-based spectral clustering, which leverages the approximate low-rankness of the data matrix. \item \emph{Second step:} Refine the latent class labels through a single step of likelihood maximization, which ``sharpens'' the coarse initial labels using the likelihood information. \end{enumerate} This hybrid approach simultaneously takes advantage of the scalability of spectral methods and leverages the Bernoulli likelihood information to achieve a vanishing exponential error rate for clustering.
 We provide rigorous theoretical guarantees for our method.
-In summary, our method is both computationally fast and statistically optimal in the regime with a large number of items. {Therefore, this work provides a useful tool to aid psychometric researchers and practitioners to perform latent class analysis of modern high-dimensional data.}
+In summary, our method is both computationally fast and statistically optimal in the regime with a large number of items. {Therefore, this work provides a useful tool to aid psychometric researchers and practitioners to perform latent class analysis of modern high-dimensional data.} {We emphasize that our method has no requirement on the magnitude of $J$ compared to $N$, and even allows $J$ to be much larger than $N$.}